Enonya/Terminal-Todolist-Manager/README.md

 ## Tips

-At least now, it will only add some features that I need, if you like this tool and want to add some features, you can fork it or just open an issue :)
+At least now, I will only add some features that I need, if you like this tool and want to add some features, you can fork it or just open an issue :)

+## Todo

+- [ ] start this project.